 Diesel envy?
 Take another look at the gasoline engine that came with your good old boat

-Marine architect Dave Gerr and Practical Sailor editor Dan Spurr are respected authors who take the other tack.
+Marine architect Dave Gerr and Good Old Boat contributing editor Dan Spurr are respected authors who take the other tack.
 They point out that it may be difficult to justify the cost of converting from gasoline to diesel.

 If you have a reliable Atomic 4, the best advice is to keep up with the routine maintenance and enjoy it.
 If you’re having problems, your options are to repair it, get another used or rebuilt Atomic 4, or replace it with a diesel.
-Four interesting factors should be considered in making your choice:
+There are four interesting factors that should be considered while making your choice:

 Before you become overwhelmed with fear and diesel envy, however, take a walk down your dock, and ask a few diesel sailboat owners if they have engines for their dinghies.
 The truth is that just about every cruising sailboat has at least a quarter of a cup of gasoline aboard regardless of what the main engine fuel is.
 All of us have to be very careful with gasoline.